Editors Choice Pictures

 A military vehicle belonging to the Libyan National Army fires towards the positions of Islamist militants during clashes in Khreibish district in Benghazi, Libya.
 REUTERS/Esam Omran Al-Fetori

-U.S. first lady Melania Trump visits the Mutianyu section of the Great Wall of China in Beijing.
+First lady Melania Trump visits the Mutianyu section of the Great Wall of China in Beijing.
 REUTERS/Thomas Peter

-A masked Palestinian holds a burning tyre during clashes with Israeli troops near the Jewish settlement of Qadomem, in the West Bank village of Kofr Qadom near Nablus.
+A masked Palestinian holds a burning tire during clashes with Israeli troops near the Jewish settlement of Qadomem, in the West Bank village of Kofr Qadom near Nablus.
 REUTERS/Mohamad Torokman

 A woman winnows rice in a field on the outskirts of Ahmedabad, India.
 REUTERS/Amit Dave